dsl2022/chat-app-sse/README.md

 ### Running the Application

-- To run the app directly:
+- To run the app locally:
   ```
-  node server.js
+  npm run dev
   ```
 - To run the app using Docker:
   ```